iammimi/accessibility-news-and-you/accessibility-and-testing-with-talkback.md

 title: Accessibility and Testing with TalkBack
 ---

-TalkBack is the defualt screen reader on Android devices.
+TalkBack is the default screen reader on Android devices.

 It's recommended to use the **latest and fastest Android device** you have access to, such as a Nexus 7.
 Test with **Chrome**.